google/flutter-desktop-embedding/README.md

 implementation of Flutter's embedding API (e.g., passing mouse and keyboard events to Flutter).

-Currently only macOS is supported, but the goal is to support other desktop embedders in the future.
+Currently macOS and Linux are supported, and the goal is to support Windows in the future as well.

 ## How to use this code